Biobix/BIOCLOCK/README.md

 ## Environment Information

-For reproducibility, see the full R session info in [Environment.md](./Environment.md).
+For reproducibility, see the full mamba/conda environment in [Bioclock_env.yml](./Bioclock_env.yml).

+The following packages will need to be installed in the R session using Bioconductor as they are not available in the conda package repository:
+ - illuminaHumanMethylationEPICv2manifest (version=0.99.1)
+ - illuminaHumanMethylationEPICv2anno.20a1.hg38 (version=0.99.0)

 ## DOI

+Zenodod DOI for this code:

 DOI: 10.5281/zenodo.14674514